smithy-lang/smithy-rs/design/src/docs/anatomy.md

-# The Anatomy of Smithy Rust
+# The Anatomy of a Service

+What is [Smithy](https://awslabs.github.io/smithy/2.0/index.html)?
+At a high-level, it's a grammar for specifying services modulo business logic.
+A [Smithy Service](https://awslabs.github.io/smithy/2.0/spec/service-types.html#service) specifies a set of function signatures in the form of [Operations](https://awslabs.github.io/smithy/2.0/spec/service-types.html#operation) to which encapsulate business logic.
+A Smithy implementation should, for each Smithy Service, provide a builder, which accepts functions conforming to said signatures, and returns a service subject to the semantics specified by the model.

-This is an dissection of the various mechanisms at work inside Smithy Rust, intended for new contributors or users who are interested in the internal details.
+This is an dissection of the various mechanisms at work inside Smithy Rust in order to provide such a builder.
+This is intended for new contributors or users who are interested in the internal details.

 ## Operations